 “It’s an amazing system,” she adds.
 “If I went to my staff today, especially my clinical engineering people and my supply people and said, “you know what, we’re going to turn that off’ they would have an absolute fit because they depend on the system now.”

 Becky says Unity Point is currently tracking about 1,000 assets.
 Previously, the hospital employed one person per shift to do nothing but find assets and deliver them.

 “We put the asset tags on them,” she says.
-“We put them in a spread sheet.
-It takes them 20 to 30 minutes at the beginning of a shift to locate the items, get them delivered and it has been a huge time savings.”
+“We put them in a spreadsheet.
+It takes them 20 to 30 minutes at the beginning of a shift to locate the items, get them delivered and it has been a huge time saving.”